Back to Virtues and Vices

 Recollection stands against dissipation because it gathers the soul back into the presence of God.
 The recollected soul is more watchful, more prayerful, and more difficult for temptation to scatter.
 The dissipated soul leaks strength continually.

-The city of man thrives on distraction.
-The city of God gathers the heart.
+The City of Man thrives on distraction because scattered souls are easier to weaken and easier to rule.
+The City of God gathers the heart.
 That is why recollection is not a luxury for contemplatives alone.
 It is one of the ordinary protections of the Christian moral life.

 Footnotes